george-j-zhu/docker-spark/README.md

 -v [host PYTHONPATH folder]:/opt/pythonlibs
 ```

-## Connect to Spark Cluster
+## Bring up a Spark Cluster
-Move to the dir where docker-compose.yml locates.
+Copy spark-cluster/docker-compose.yml to anywhere you like.
 Bring up a spark cluster by the following command

 ```
 docker-compose up
 ```

-Remember to modify docker-compose to fit your needs.
-In addition, if you'd like to use Jupyter Notebook, just 'docker exec' your master container and start a notebook server.